joelchrono12/joelchrono12.ml/_posts/2025-04-15-blog-questions-tv-shows.md

 - You are not that important for the place you work for.
 - Just because you are smart, doesn't mean you're above others.

-In a way, they feel kinda "obvious" but at the same time, watching it when you are 9 or 12 years old, can really change you for the better or (admittedly) not great way---it still features plenty of bad kid behavior and such, but hey, *I turned out alright, right?!*
+In a way, they feel kinda "obvious" but at the same time, watching it when you are 9 or 12 years old, can really change you for the better or (admittedly) not---it still features plenty of bad kid behavior and such, but hey, *I turned out alright, right?!*

 I had some other things to list, I just really enjoy this show, it is the one show I watched with my family every night before sleep, when I was 10, when I was 14, when I was 18, when I was 23---*Not exactly sure about the exact ages but you see my point*.
-Every time, I will always either laugh out loud, or I will be able to reflect on what's going on, with the parenting style of Louis or Hal, be it good or bad, or the misfits or behavior of the kids, or whatever Francis is up to away from home.
+Every time, I will always either laugh out loud, or I will be able to reflect on what's going on, with the parenting style of Lois or Hal, be it good or bad, or the misfits or behavior of the kids, or whatever Francis is up to away from home.
 I can see what might work if handled a bit differently, it has always been super fun, enjoyable and even thought-provoking.

 In a way, I want to write more, because this show deserves the attention, but, maybe that's better left for another blog post.